City-of-Helsinki/city-infrastructure-platform/README.md

 # Run ClamAV locally (initialize clamd and then launch clamv-api)
 docker compose up clamd
 docker compose up clamv-api

+# Run azurite (local emulation of azure storage)
+# NOTE: To you use azurite you must also set the EMULATE_AZURE_BLOBSTORAGE variable on your .env file to True
+docker compose -f docker-compose.azurite.yml up azurite

+# Create the media storage in azurite and grant it public read permissions for serving static files
+docker compose -f docker-compose.azurite.yml up azurite-init

+# Wipe the media container on azurite (you will need to re-run azurite-init after this)
+docker compose -f docker-compose.azurite.yml up azurite-delete-media-container
 ```

 ## Translations (fi)